sequelize/website/docs/models/validations-and-constraints.md

 :::note Future development

-We're working on adding support for more validation libraries, See [issue #15497](https://github.com/sequelize/sequelize/issues/15497).
+We're working on adding support for more validation libraries, see [issue #15497](https://github.com/sequelize/sequelize/issues/15497).

 :::

 ### Model validators

-Validations can also be defined to check the model after the attribute-specific validators.

-Using this you could, for example, ensure either neither of `latitude` and `longitude` are set or both, and fail if one but not the other is set.
+You can also define validators that run on the whole model, rather than on a single attribute.

 Model validator methods are called with the model object's context and are deemed to fail if they throw an error, otherwise pass.
 This is just the same as with custom attribute-specific validators.

-Any error messages collected are put in the validation result object alongside the attribute validation errors, with keys named after the failed validation method's key in the `validate` option object.
-Even though there can only be one error message for each model validation method at any one time, it is presented as a single string error in an array, to maximize consistency with the field errors.

-An example:
+For example, you could ensure that either `latitude` and `longitude` are both set, or neither are.

 ```ts
 class Place extends Model {